 Whether you lay up ashore, or stay in the water year round, winter is a good time to plan and start implementing maintenance and improvements to your boat.
-But it’s important to ensure that the continued reliability of essential systems is taken care of first (see: Top 10 Boat Laying-up and Winterisation Tips).
+But it’s important to ensure that the continued reliability of essential systems is taken care of first (see: best boat laying-up and winterisation tips).
 These jobs are much less exciting than the new projects you have in mind, but before starting anything new, the engine, electrics, rigging, deck gear, sails, safety equipment and steering gear should all be carefully inspected and any deficiencies put right.

 Problems in these areas can have a significant lead time to source spares, replacements, or even just advice.
 It therefore makes sense to address them as early as possible in the laying up process – some are even best checked during the last few outings of the season.
 While a few weeks’ delay in the autumn may not feel as though it will make a difference, don’t be tempted to delay for too long - every type of boating-related business gets seriously busy in the spring, which makes getting work done then more expensive, subject to longer delays and risks you missing out on time afloat at the start of your next season (see: Choosing the right boatyard to work on your boat).